Charge density wave surface reconstruction in a van der Waals layered material: Discussion

 Lastly, we note that the 1T-TaS$_2$ surface presents a promising opportunity to study the trilayer Hubbard model.
 To understand the impact of interlayer coupling on the strongly correlated 2D system of cuprate high-temperature superconductors, the bilayer Hubbard model has been extensively studied, and the model at half-filling has been found to undergo a transition from a Mott insulator to a band insulator as interlayer coupling increases \cite{Gall2021, Fuhrmann2006, Kancharla2007}.
 However, the trilayer Hubbard model, which more accurately represents the properties of multiply stacked materials in three dimensions, has received less attention.
 Our investigation of the 1T-TaS$_2$ surface has revealed that the ``metallic'' surfaces, which are in fact Mott-insulating, correspond to trilayer Hubbard model systems in the strong interlayer coupling regime ($t_\perp \gg t_\parallel$).
-These findings indicate that the 1T-TaS$_2$ surface is a rare system for exploring the properties of the trilayer Hubbard model, and inspire further research in this area.
+These findings indicate that the 1T-TaS$_2$ surface is a rare system for exploring the properties of the trilayer Hubbard model, prompting further research.

-In conclusion, our investigation of the surface electronic properties of 1T-TaS$_2$ has led to the discovery of a previously unknown phenomenon of surface reconstruction of CDWs in van der Waals layered materials, with significant implications for the interpretation of experimental observations using various surface probes.
-This finding suggests that CDW surface reconstruction may be widespread in other CDW-ordered layered materials, making it an area worthy of further investigation.
-Additionally, our theoretical work has revealed a fascinating and intricate landscape of strongly correlated phenomena in 1T-TaS$_2$, highlighting its potential as an excellent model system for studying the physics of correlated layered materials, especially the interplay between CDW, electron correlation, and interlayer coupling.
+In conclusion, our investigation on the electronic properties of 1T-TaS$_2$ surfaces has revealed a new phenomenon: the surface reconstruction of CDWs in van der Waals layered materials.
+This finding clarifies several previously unresolved observations on the surface.
+Our study underscores the necessity of considering CDW surface reconstruction when analyzing data from the surfaces of CDW-ordered layered materials, particularly in cases of strong interlayer coupling.
+Furthermore, our theoretical work has provided a detailed insight into strongly correlated phenomena in 1T-TaS$_2$.
+This highlights its potential as a model system for investigating the physics of correlated layered materials, especially the interplay between CDW, electron correlation, and interlayer coupling.